Trust Bank: Earn up to 2.40% p.a. interest rate

 What happened?

-Trust Bank has revised the interest rate for its savings account and introduced three savings account plans that let you decide how you earn interest each month.
+Trust Bank has revised the interest rate for its savings account and introduced three savings account plans that let you decide how you earn interest each month in 2025.

 What is Trust Bank Singapore?